 In October 2013, we entered into an operating lease for office and manufacturing space in Lowell, Massachusetts, which expires in July 2026.
 The terms of the lease include options for a one-time, five-year extension of the lease and early termination of the lease in July 2024 as well as a \$0.7 million tenant improvement allowance which has been drawn down in full.
-Future minimum commitments under this lease through July 2026 are \$2.6 million and \$2.5 million as of December 31, 2020 and March 31, 2021, respectively.
+Future minimum commitments under this lease through July 2026 are \$2.6 million.

 In December 2016, in connection with the amendment of a then-outstanding loan agreement with the lender, we entered into an agreement under which we are obligated to pay the lender an exit fee in the amount of \$0.8 million in the event of a "qualifying exit event" prior to December 31, 2026.
 As defined in the agreement, a "qualifying exit event" includes but is not limited to a liquidation, merger, sale or change of control of the company or a public offering of its common stock.
-No amounts were accrued for this exit fee as of December 31, 2020 or March 31, 2021, as the occurrence of a qualifying exit event was not deemed probable.
+No amounts were accrued for this exit fee as of December 31, 2020 as the occurrence of a qualifying exit event was not deemed probable.

 In March 2020, we entered into an agreement with a supplier to secure future supply of certain materials used in the manufacturing of our Growth Direct systems.
 As of December 31, 2020, we had committed to minimum payments under these arrangements totaling \$0.9 million through December 31, 2022.
-We had \$0.1 million and less than \$0.1 million accrued for the supply agreement as of December 31, 2020 and March 31, 2021, respectively.
+We had \$0.1 million accrued for the supply agreement as of December 31, 2020.

 In December 2020, we entered into a non-cancelable agreement with a service provider for software as a service and cloud hosting services.
 As of December 31, 2020, we had committed to minimum payments under these arrangements totaling \$1.1 million through January 31, 2026.
-There were no amounts accrued for this agreement as of December 31, 2020 and March 31, 2021.
+There were no amounts accrued for this agreement as of December 31, 2020.